esm7/obsidian-map-view/README.md

 **Consider copying the configuration to an external editor and editing it there.**
 The configuration dialog ignores an invalid JSON object, so if you close it in a state that has a syntax error, your changes will be lost.

+### Map Sources

+By default, Map View uses the [standard tile layer of OpenStreetMap](https://wiki.openstreetmap.org/wiki/Standard_tile_layer).
+However, you can change the map source in the configuration to any service that has a tiles API using a standard URL syntax.

+There are many services of localized, specialized or just beautifully-rendered maps that you can use, sometimes following a free registration.
+See a pretty comprehensive list [here](https://wiki.openstreetmap.org/wiki/Tiles).

+Although that's the case with this plugin in general, it's worth noting explicitly that using 3rd party map data properly, and making sure you are not violating any terms of use, is your own responsibility.

+Note that Google Maps is not in that list, because although it does provide the same standard form of static tiles in the same URL format, the Google Maps terms of service makes it difficult to legally bundle the maps in an application.

 ## Relation to Other Obsidian Plugins